MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **LastAgentConnectionError**  Last non-timeout error encountered in the host/agent channel.
 - **LastEventSizeOffender**  Event name of last event which exceeded max event size.
 - **LastInvalidHttpCode**  Last invalid HTTP code received from Vortex.
-- **MaxActiveAgentConnectionCount**  Maximum number of active agents during this heartbeat timeframe.
+- **MaxActiveAgentConnectionCount**  Maximum number of active agents during this�heartbeat timeframe.
 - **MaxInUseScenarioCounter**  Soft maximum number of scenarios loaded by UTC.
 - **PreviousHeartBeatTime**  Time of last heartbeat event (allows chaining of events).
 - **SettingsHttpAttempts**  Number of attempts to contact OneSettings service.
-- **SettingsHttpFailures**  Number of failures from contacting OneSettings service.
+- **SettingsHttpFailures**  Number of failures from contacting�OneSettings service.
 - **ThrottledDroppedCount**  Number of events dropped due to throttling of noisy providers.
 - **UploaderDroppedCount**  Number of events dropped at the uploader layer of telemetry client.
-- **VortexFailuresTimeout**  Number of time out failures received from Vortex.
+- **VortexFailuresTimeout**  Number of time out failures�received from Vortex.
 - **VortexHttpAttempts**  Number of attempts to contact Vortex.
 - **VortexHttpFailures4xx**  Number of 400-499 error codes received from Vortex.
 - **VortexHttpFailures5xx**  Number of 500-599 error codes received from Vortex.